-What is a Security Deposit?
+What Is a Security Deposit?

 Do Security Deposits Include Fees and Prepaid Rent?

-How Much Can a Landlord Charge?
+How Much Can a Landlord Charge for a Security Deposit?

 - Stained carpets or damaged floors